williamEKim/Match-Flow/README.md

 </h1>

 ## Project Description
-Match Flow is a sports information site that collects information scattered around many website and provies it as a single organized site.
+Match Flow is a sports information site that collects information scattered around many websites and provides it as a single organized site.

 We meticulously analyze sub-data from professional players, combining it with OpenAI's new API technology.

 At Match Flow.
 GG, we are revolutionizing the way we understand and predict the outcomes of tennis matches.
 Leveraging the power of TennisAbstract's comprehensive data on ATP Top 50 Men players, we delve deep into the nuances of their serve performance a critical and game-defining aspect at the pinnacle of professional tennis.

 ## How?
 Our approach is both unique and rigorous.
-MF.GG uses Multiple Linear Regression (a.k.a.
+MF.GG uses a Multiple Linear Regression (a.k.a.
 MLR) algorithm integrated with GPT3.5 Turbo API to process regression Logic.

 This fusion of machine learning and AI technology enables us to process complex regression logic, offering predictions with unprecedented accuracy and precision.